cite-architecture/citedx/docs/CEX-spec-3.0.1.md

 ### `ctscatalog`

 The `ctscatalog` block contains a table with minimal cataloging data about one or more citable texts.
-The table is represented as seven columns of delimited text, with columns separated by a string delimiter that does not otherwise appear in content lines of the block.
+The table is represented as eight columns of delimited text, with columns separated by a string delimiter that does not otherwise appear in content lines of the block.
 The first content line is a header line with labels for each column.
 Subsequent content lines document citable versions or exemplars of a text.
-The seven columns may have any String labels in the header row, but in all rows columns must follow this sequence:
+The eight columns may have any String labels in the header row, but in all rows columns must follow this sequence:

 1. CTS URN for the version or exemplar
 2.  labels for each tier of the citation hierarchy.
 These are separated by a secondary delimiter that does not occur elsewhere in the value of this property.